Bike Laws in California: Basic Overview

 - Rear Reflector: A red reflector is required on the rear of the bicycle, visible from a distance of 600 to 800 feet when illuminated by headlights.

-- Wheel Reflectors:
+Wheel Reflectors:

-- Side Reflectors: Bicycles must have reflectors on the sides of the wheels.
+Side Reflectors: Bicycles must have reflectors on the sides of the wheels.
 These can be attached to the spokes or the tires.
 Side reflectors help to increase visibility from the side and are typically amber in color.

-- Reflectors are also required on the pedals of the bicycle.
+Pedal Reflectors: Reflectors are also required on the pedals of the bicycle.
 These are usually visible from the side and should help to increase the visibility of the cyclist from different angles.

-- Bicycles ridden after dark must be equipped with a working front light.
+Additional Requirements: Bicycles ridden after dark must be equipped with a working front light.
 The light must be visible from at least 300 feet away.
+While reflectors are important for visibility, the use of additional lighting and reflective gear is recommended for improved safety.

-- Helmet Laws: Bicycle helmets are mandatory for all cyclists under 18 years old.
+Helmet Laws: Bicycle helmets are mandatory for all cyclists under 18 years old.
 While adults are not legally required to wear helmets, it is highly recommended for safety.

-But that’s not all!
+But that’s not all.
 Here’s how you should signal your movements.

 Hand Signals and Safety Practices